 Lorne Historical Society and history centre

-But while Lorne is famous today as a tourist destination, it also has a rich history, overflowing with stories from its original indigenous inhabitants and traditional custodians through to tales of European settlement, timber harvesting, shipwrecks and visionary post-war employment initiative, The Great Ocean Road, now one of the world’s most scenic and iconic routes.
+Lorne is famous today as a tourist destination, it also has a rich history, overflowing with stories from its original indigenous inhabitants and traditional custodians through to tales of European settlement, timber harvesting, shipwrecks and visionary post-war employment initiative, The Great Ocean Road, now one of the world’s most scenic and iconic routes.

 The story of Lorne is also the story of the Lorne Historical Society, which has a clear and definite charter: